Battalion: Description

-A battalion comprises two or more primary mission companies which are often of a common type (e.g., infantry, tank, or maintenance), although there are exceptions such as combined arms battalions in the U.S. Army.
-In addition to the primary mission companies, a battalion typically includes a headquarters staff and combat service support which may be combined into a headquarters and service company.
-A battalion may also contain a combat support company.
+A battalion is composed of two or more primary mission companies, which are often of a common type (e.g., infantry, tank, or maintenance), although there are exceptions, such as combined arms battalions in the U.S. Army.
+In addition to the primary mission companies, a battalion typically includes a headquarters staff and combat service support, which may be combined into a headquarters and service company.
+A battalion may contain a combat support company.
 With all these components, a battalion is the smallest military unit capable of "limited independent operations".

-The battalion must have a source of re-supply to enable it to sustain operations for more than a few days.
+The battalion must have a source of resupply to enable it to sustain operations for more than a few days.
 This is because a battalion's complement of ammunition, expendable weapons (e.g., hand grenades and disposable rocket launchers), water, rations, fuel, lubricants, replacement parts, batteries, and medical supplies normally consists of only what the battalion's soldiers and the battalion's vehicles can carry.

 The commander's staff coordinates and plans operations.
-A battalion's subordinate companies and their platoons are dependent upon the battalion headquarters for command, control, communications, and intelligence, and the battalion's service and support structure.
+A battalion's subordinate companies and their platoons are dependent upon the battalion headquarters for command, control, communications and intelligence, and the battalion's service and support structure.
 The battalion is usually part of a regiment, group, or brigade, depending on the branch of service.